 My passion is helping organisations collect meaningful data so that they can make informed decisions, report to donors and provide quality services to their beneficiaries.

 I completed my Masters in Programme Evaluation at the University of Cape Town in 2009 and have worked with a variety of NPOs in the education, health, food-security and youth-development sectors.
-I also teach quantitative data collection, statistics and data visualisation as part of the MPhil Monitoring and Evaluation Methods programme at Stellenbosch University.
+I’ve also taught quantitative data collection, statistics and data visualisation as part of the MPhil Monitoring and Evaluation Methods programme at Stellenbosch University.

 My areas of expertise include the following: